GlobeCore / Publication / BDV tester

 BDV tester

 A BDV tester helps in interpreting the important information about the transformer status.
-Whichever type a dielectric is — mineral oil, silicone oil, synthetic ester, or liquid dielectric, understanding its condition will contribute to maintaining the stable operation of equipment.
+Whichever type a dielectric medium is — mineral oil, silicone oil, synthetic ester, or dielectric liquid, understanding its condition will contribute to maintaining the stable operation of equipment.

 Routine sampling and testing of oil can help in early detection of potential problems, such as overheating, arcing, as well as insulation aging, contamination, and degradation.
-Having the test results available, professionals can take timely measures to maintain the quality of operation, including, but not limited to filtration, dehydration, or change of oil.
+Having the test results available, professionals can take timely measures to maintain the proper performance, including, but not limited to filtration, dehydration, or change of oil.

 What parameters are typically measured during transformer oil analysis?

-Transformer oil is tested in accordance with international industry standards, including ASTM D3612, IEC 60422, IEEE C57.104, and CIGRE.
-These describe in detail the procedure for сarrying out the analyses and interpreting the results of these tests.
+Transformer oil is tested in accordance with international industry standards, including ASTM D3612, IEC 60422, IEEE C57.104, and CIGRE guidelines.
+These documents provide detailed procedures for conducting analyses and interpreting test results.

-• breakdown voltage — the voltage that a dielectric can withstand without damage;
+• breakdown voltage — the voltage a dielectric can withstand without failure;

-• acid number indicates the presence of acid compounds;
+• acid number — indicates the presence of acidic compounds;

-• moisture content — one of the most important parameters that affects the operational reliability of the network; it is also one of oil aging markers;
+• moisture content — one of the most critical parameters affecting operational reliability and a key indicator of oil aging;

-• flash point indicates the fire resistance level of a dielectric;
+• flash point — reflects the fire safety characteristics of the dielectric fluid;

-• interfacial tension indicates the presence of polar contaminants that reduce the molecular attraction;
+• interfacial tension — indicates the presence of polar contaminants that reduce molecular cohesion;

-• analysis of furan compounds, which are formed as a by-product of paper insulation degradation.
+• furan analysis — determines the presence of furan compounds formed as by-products of paper insulation degradation.

 What breakdown voltage means and why this parameter is important for transformer oil